-In these pictures, I have made this sandwich with a multigrain bread from Aldi which makes a pretty healthy cheese and Branston Pickle sandwich.
+In these pictures, I have made this sandwich with a multigrain bread from Aldi.
+This makes it a pretty healthy cheese and Branston Pickle sandwich.

 What type of cheese in a cheese and pickle sandwich?

 Traditionally any type of English cheese could be used in a traditional Ploughman’s sandwich.
-But in this recipe, we use some mature sharp cheddar cheese which I think goes fantastically well with the Branston’s pickle.
+But in this recipe, we use some mature sharp cheddar cheese which I think goes fantastically well with Branston’s pickle.

 Here I have sliced the cheese to make it easier to eat, as these were made to go in a sandwich box.

 How to make a Ploughman’s sandwich